 - Recognize your baby’s (sleep) signals

 Even though you may not realize right from the start, your baby will let you know when it is time to sleep.
 In the beginning, these are mainly signals such as howling and rubbing.
 But staring, blurry eyes and tugging are also things that babies often do when they are tired.
-Once you recognize the sleep signals, you can put your baby in bed and assume that he will fall asleep not long afterwards.
+Once you recognize the sleep signals, you can put your baby in bed and assume that he will fall asleep not long afterward.

 - (Some form of) regularity helps

 The kite that a baby who sleeps little during the day sleeps better at night does not apply.
 On the contrary, a baby thrives best with a regular sleep pattern – even during the day.
 Keeping him awake is not only sad but also very unwise.
 Without having to keep Gina Ford-like schedules (unless you want to), it is best to let your baby sleep when he is tired.
 In short: with regularity.
-This also applies to the eating pattern: a baby who is well fed and has a full belly, sleeps well.
+This also applies to the eating pattern: a baby who is well-fed and has a full belly, sleeps well.
 A child who is hungry / gets awake.
-Just like us great people.
+Just like us, great people.